ice458/Intel_RDFP_Library_Example_for_RPi_Pico2/THIRD_PARTY_LICENSES.md

 THE POSSIBILITY OF SUCH DAMAGE.
 ```

-**Note**: The header files `bid_conf.h` and `bid_functions.h` have been modified for compatibility with the Raspberry Pi Pico platform while preserving the original Intel copyright and license terms.
+Note: The header files `bid_conf.h` and `bid_functions.h` have been lightly modified for Pico compatibility while preserving the original Intel license header.
+A verbatim copy of Intel's upstream license text is included at `licenses/vendor-intel-dfp-eula.txt` (copied from `IntelRDFPMathLib20U2/eula.txt`, which is ignored by `.gitignore`).

 ## Raspberry Pi Pico SDK